Banging Toolbox

 For making cabinets with teak wood vs acacia, teak is an obvious winner here.
 Though you can go with Acacia for more aesthetic versatility, Teak is simply more durable and better suited for the functions of a cabinet.

-Both Acacia and Teak have crowns in their respective areas.
-Acacia is generally more affordable and has high-quality properties.
+Acacia is generally more affordable and has superior quality properties.
 Teak is more expensive but is guaranteed to last.
 If you work on a lot of different projects for commercial purposes, then Acacia’s availability and variety will serve you well.

 On the other hand, working on specific projects, especially those that involve workpieces meant for outside use, benefit more from the Teak’s sturdiness and natural properties.